dhis2/training-docs/content/android/lg_aswa_part1.md

 Collapse sections in form: The Current behavior lets the sections collapse and expand in an accordion style.
 This option overrides the behavior by keeping all the sections of the form (registration and events) open and removing the "next" button in each section.

-For this session Trainers can
+For this session you can

 * Disable “Show percentage (%) complete in Program toolbar”
 * Go to Android Device to check the changes.